MattIPv4/PyDMXControl/README.md

 ```

 > For a "real life" example, please take a look at [tests/home.py](https://github.com/MattIPv4/PyDMXControl/tree/master/tests/home.py) which is the setup I use in my office.

+Browse the tests from the [tests folder](https://github.com/MattIPv4/PyDMXControl/tree/master/tests/) to see examples of other features within the library being tested out.

 ## What is the point of this?